- Information on practice rooms and pianos for students and other Columbia affiliates.

 Undergraduate Programs in Music at Columbia University

-The Departments of Music at Columbia University and Barnard College offer undergraduate courses and programs of study (major or concentration) for the four following schools: Columbia College, Barnard College, General Studies, and the School of Engineering and Applied Sciences.
+The Department of Music at Columbia University and Barnard College offers undergraduate courses and programs of study (major or concentration) for the four following schools: Columbia College, Barnard College, General Studies, and the School of Engineering and Applied Sciences.
 We also offer a joint degree program with the Juilliard School for highly qualified musicians.

 Please see the drop-down menus in the right sidebar for detailed descriptions of course and other requirements for music majors or concentrators in each of these schools.

 Prof. Walter Frisch (email@example.com) is Director of Undergraduate Studies for Columbia College, 2013-14.

 Columbia College is a liberal arts college for men and women.
 It was founded in 1754, and currently has 3,700 students, making it the smallest college in the Ivy League.
 Students earn a Bachelor of Arts degree.
 The cornerstone of a Columbia College education is its core curriculum, a body of required courses in literature, philosophy, history, music, art, and science, all taught in seminar-style classes.
 View the Columbia College Bulletin for detailed information on courses and major/concetration requirements.

 The Fu Foundation School of Engineering and Applied Science (SEAS) traces its origins back to 1864, and became a separate engineering school in 1926.
 It offers programs to both undergraduate and graduate students.
 Undergraduates earn a Bachelor of Science degree, in which music courses can play a significant part.

 Important Note on Undergraduate Admissions (Columbia College and Columbia Engineering)